jlacar/aoc2015/README-Day18.md

     private fun Grid.isOnGrid(row: Int, col: Int) = row in this.indices && col in this[row].indices

+### Using companion object to hold static things

+One additional refactoring I did was to put the `neighborOffsets` list in the companion object.
+There was no point in creating the list more than once and the companion object is perfect place to put this kind of stuff.
+I thought about moving `isOnGrid()` in there as well but decided not to because it had a dependency on the grid itself and rightly belonged in the `Day18` class that encapsulated it.

 ## Function parameters and parameter defaults